craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/mercenary-seeking-mission.md

 Professionally, my goal is be able to carve out [20% time](https://en.wikipedia.org/wiki/20%25_Project) to experiment with new ideas that interest me, in markets I have less exposure to.

-I want to help as many organizations as I can within that framework, with the hope that I find a new spark in the process.
+I want to help as many clients as I can within that framework, with the hope that I find a new spark in the process.

 ## My mission

 I'm a builder at heart.
-My mission during this phase is to search for a problem space where I can build a future digital product business.
+My overall mission during this phase is to find a problem space where I can build a future digital product business.
 One that produces something best represented by the [meme of “Ikigai.”](https://theviewinside.me/what-is-your-ikigai/)

 ![ikigai](/img/ikigai.png "Ikigai")